cyb3rmik3/defender-xdr-daily-brief-in-teams/deployment-guide.md

 ## 1. Deploy the ARM Template

 1. Go to **Azure Portal** → search for **"Deploy a custom template"**
-2. Click **"Build your own template in the editor"** and paste the contents of `DefenderXDR-DailyBrief-Teams.json`
+2. Click **"Build your own template in the editor"** and paste the contents of `DefenderXDR-DailyBrief-Teams.json`.
+(In case you are part of the E3 offering please use the following template instead `DefenderXDR-DailyBrief-Teams-P1.json`)
 3. Fill in the required parameters:
    - `workflowName` — name for the Logic App (default: `DefenderXDR-DailyBrief-Teams`)
    - `location` — Azure region